U19B Fort Ice take home silver from Strathmore - FortSaskOnline.com

-A local ringette team came home with some hardware.
+A local ringette team is back home with some hardware.

-The U19B Fort Ice are coming back from the Laurie Morton Ruppe Memorial Tournament (Feb.1-3) with a silver medal.
+The U19B Fort Ice won a silver medal at the Laurie Morton Ruppe Memorial Tournament (Feb.1-3).

 In the first game of the tournament, Deandra Abercrombie broke the deadlock with 54 seconds left in regulation to give Fort Sask a 1-0 win over Beaumont.
 The goals were flowing in game two, as the girls defeated the hosts from Strathmore 5-1.